Meet jewellery designer maker Oorla Morgan

 I love listening to jazz funk and acid jazz with a bit of Ed Sheeran too whilst I work I can often be heard caterwauling along!

 Secret to being happy?

-I think a good balance of work and play is very important.
-I consider myself supremely lucky to be able to do what I love and so my work never feels like work.
+A good balance of work and play is very important.
+I’m supremely lucky to be able to do what I love and so my work never feels like work.
 I don’t think money brings happiness (luckily!!)
 I am fortunate to be able to earn enough to keep doing what I love.
 Environment is very important to me.
 Being able to get out into nature and see beauty.
 I also couldn’t survive without my friends and family.
 Spending time with the people I love makes me very happy.

 Goals for the future?

 I’d like to increase my list of stockists so next year I need to do a trade show.

 Long term it would be amazing to have a collection at Liberty!